susil-sethy/fabzero/monofab.md

 7. Once the milling is done it is required to change the bit to 1/32 mm to cut the surface.

-8. After changing the bit press XY to move to the origin (from bottom MENU, To Origin)
+8. After changing the bit press XY to move to the origin (from bottom MENU, To Origin of the vpanel shown in fig below )

 ![menu-srm20](img/vpanel-srm20.png)